empalmer/cleverly/README.md

   for checking if the number and range of psi was sufficient
 - `error`: NULL unless there was an error in the algorithm.

+`clusters` and `y_hat` are the most useful outputs for further analysis and visualization.

 ## Diagnostics:

 Since we know the true clusters, we can look at the Rand index, adjusted